Resources Germany Related

 Marktredwitz (Bavaria)

-The company dates of Jaeger, Thomas & Co. and subsequently Jaeger & Co. are totally screwed up.
-The company was established 1872 (not 1898), Thomas left in 1898 (not 1902), opening his own factory in 1903.
-Roentgen also states that the Jaeger Porzellan GmbH was still operational (book release 2007), the factory however closed in 1986.
+The company dates of Jaeger, Thomas & Co. and later Jaeger & Co. are completely messed up.
+The company was founded in 1872 (not 1898), Thomas left in 1898 (not 1902) and opened his own factory in 1903.
+Roentgen also states that Jaeger Porzellan GmbH was still in business (book published in 2007), but the factory actually closed in 1986.

 Marktredwitz (Bavaria)

-The description of mark №·1520 includes the passage "... for deliveries to US importer George Borgfeldt in New York ..." which is total nonsense, the initials G.H.B.Co. represented the company of George H. Bowman from Cleveland, Ohio.
+The description of mark №·1520 includes the passage "... for deliveries to US importer George Borgfeldt in New York ..." which is total nonsense as the initials G.H.B.Co. stood for the company of George H. Bowman from Cleveland, Ohio.

 Marktredwitz (Bavaria)

-Mark №·1522 is not a mark used by Porzellanfabrik Jaeger & Co. but evidently that of Wilhelm Jäger (Eisenberg, Thuringia).
-The dating is off, too: shown mark was actually used between 1911 and 1920.
+Mark №·1522 is not a mark used by Porzellanfabrik Jaeger & Co. but obviously that of Wilhelm Jäger (Eisenberg, Thuringia).
+The dating is also wrong: the mark shown was actually used between 1911 and 1920.

 Oberkotzau (Bavaria)

-There is no entry for the Parbus decoration studio.
-As Roentgen lists other decoration studios it is peculiar that prominent Parbus is missing.
+There is no entry for the decoration studio of Leni Parbus and her successor.
+As Roentgen lists other decoration studios it is strange that the prominent Parbus studio is missing.

 Oberkotzau (Bavaria)